-Use this page to get an overview of performance-critical Visual Studio and ReSharper preferences, and quickly change their values.
+Use this page to get an overview of performance-critical preferences and quickly change their values.
 If a preference has a suboptimal value, ReSharper displays a snail icon next to it.

 When you select a preference in the list, ReSharper displays the path where it is configured, the current value, and the recommended value at the bottom of the page.
 If the current value of the selected preference differs from the recommended value, you can click Apply and ReSharper will automatically set the recommended value.